kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1968</span> Jose Maria Sison founds the Communist Party of the Philippines (CPP) whose aim is to distribute the misery equally among the Filipino bourgeoisie and proletariat alike.

-- <span class=year>1969</span> Bernabe Buscayno organizes New People's Army (NPA), the CPP's armed wing, to give its message of communist dystopia more bite.
+- <span class=year>1969</span> Bernabe Buscayno organizes New People's Army (NPA), the CPP's armed wing, to give CPP's message of communist dystopia more bite.

 - <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front, aiming to create a separate Islamic country in southern Philippines, where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.